midnightntwrk/midnight-architecture/apis-and-common-types/dapp-connector/Readme.md

 2. The wallet might implement various policies like "Ask on first use", as well as "Ask user upfront".
 In particular - wallets implementing "Ask on first use" policies might add some latency to first calls, in order to collect multiple requests the DApp makes for particular view and only ask the user once.
 3. The DApp should not assume any particular permission system and its granularity being implemented.
 In particular - The DApp should use as little `ConnectedAPI` surface as possible for its functionality and follow the rules of progressive enhancement/graceful degradation when learning that certain methods are rejected.
 The DApp can use `hintUsage` method to hint to wallet what methods will be used in the context (be it whole session, single view, or a user flow).
 4. The wallet should expect multiple `hintUsage` calls as they may be related to different parts of a DApp.
 The wallet can use these calls as an opportunity to ask user for permissions.
 The wallet should always resolve promise with a void value (`undefined`).
 The returned promise should be resolved only after the wallet finishes processing (including user interaction, if needed).
-5. To let DApp clearly distinguish it is the case, wallet must return `PermissionRejected` error for a particular method
+5. To let DApp clearly distinguish when permission to use particular API was rejected, wallet must return `PermissionRejected` error for a particular method
 6. The way the API is compartmentalized is a possibility of how wallets can manage permissions, though wallets are free to implement more coarse-grained as well as more fine-grained permissions to limit access to certain actions or data.
-7. When asked returning transaction (in methods `balanceTransaction`, `makeTransfer` or `makeIntent`), wallet must always return a transaction ready to be submitted to the network, that is one that is sealed, contains needed signatures, and contains needed proofs.
+7. When a call returning transaction is made (in methods `balanceTransaction`, `makeTransfer` or `makeIntent`), wallet must always return a transaction ready to be submitted to the network, that is one that is sealed, contains needed signatures, and contains needed proofs.
 8. The DApp, when asking wallet to submit a transaction, needs to provide a transaction ready to be submitted to the network, that is one that is sealed, contains signatures, and contains proofs.
 9. The DApp, when asking wallet to balance a transaction, needs to provide a transaction, which is not sealed and does not contain signatures, but already contains proof, otherwise wallet won't be able to deserialize it and complement with necessary tokens.
 10. The DApp, when asking wallet to balance a transaction, needs to provide a transaction compatible with network id indicated in the configuration object.